2nd Top Case Install, Damaged DC-in Plug on Logic Board. FIXED!

-1. I cleaned logic board after water damage as suggested from my first post.
+1. I cleaned logic board after water damage as suggested from my Water Damage, Cleaned with Alcohol Doesn't Start.
+What Else Can I Try?.
 MBP started but trackpad erratic, some keys didn't work and power button did not work.

-2. Installed first replacement upper case as suggested in my second post.
+2. Installed first replacement upper case as suggested in my Water Damage, Cleaned with Alcohol Doesn't Start.
+What Else Can I Try?.
 MBP worked fine except for power button and need to jump start.

 3. Installed second upper case today and can't get it to start.
 I checked the battery level before I did the install, and I had used the MBP earlier today.
 I saved all my data, closed all my applications, and shut down.
 I disassembled from 1st upper case and reassembled into replacement upper case.
 I closed it up and tried to power up.
 No luck, so I tried to jump start it and nothing happened.
 I then checked battery power and nothing.
 I connected mag safe charger and no light and unable to jump start.